VEX

 The social rules that make the hotwife lifestyle work for everyone involved.

-Etiquette in this space has nothing to do with manners.
-It is the operational code that makes the dynamic sustainable on any hotwife app: for the couple, for the bull, for the broader ecosystem they both move through.
+Etiquette here has nothing to do with manners.
+It's the operational code that makes the dynamic sustainable on any hotwife app, for the couple, for the bull, and for the broader ecosystem they both move through.
 People who navigate this well have internalized these principles through experience.
-This piece saves you some of the tuition.
+What follows saves you some of the tuition, and most of the tuition is in the layers the five above don't cover: the debrief cadence that fits how each partner processes, the alcohol boundary that stops judgment from drifting, the social-media firewall that stops small gestures from eroding the container the couple built.
+Before your first night, align your terms with our hotwife checklist; when you're ready to meet verified bulls, see how hotwife dating handles vetting end-to-end.

 For Couples

 Debrief after every encounter.
 Not immediately; give yourselves time to decompress.
 But before the next day ends.
 That conversation shapes everything that follows more than the encounter itself.
+The right message at the right moment during an encounter can carry more weight than an hour of debriefing after the fact.
 When a connection with a bull has run its course, end it directly and kindly.
 No ghosting, no fade.
 A clean close respects everyone's time and the intimacy that was shared.

 For Bulls